 I asked my online model and photographer friends for advice about shooting with models.
 One of the things suggested was to move around my model, get different angles.
 I shot standing up and kneeling, but I didn’t move around my model much at all.

-Lesson 4: Don’t Be Afraid To Direct Your Model
+Lesson #4: Don't Be Afraid to Direct My Model

 While my model was experienced and didn’t need much direction in her posing, I should have suggested some poses or slight adjustments occasionally.